Agile Delivery Lead vs. Scrum Master: Can you do both?

 Support through tools

-Tools can also help to intelligently take over the responsibilities of Scrum Masters –, especially when it comes to continuous improvement.
-Specifically, Echometer is an outstanding solution here.
+Tools can also help to intelligently take over the responsibilities of Scrum Masters - especially when it comes to continuous improvement.
+Specifically, Echometer is a standout solution here.

 On the one hand, Echometer helps with team coaching with a retrospective tool, but also with a one-to-one meeting tool.
 It focuses on making any team leads from agile teams that have regular one-to-one meetings more efficient.